Juanmam/hivecode/doc/source/modules/hiveadb/io/read_table.rst

 hivecode.hiveadb.io. :method:`read_table` (:param:`table_name: str, db: str, as_type: str, threads: int`)

     Reads a table from the hive metastore into a DataFrame.
 By default, it will return a Spark dataframe.
-    You can specify the number of threads to use to make the read faster if you are trying to read multiple tables at a time.
+    You can specify the number of threads to use to make the reading faster if you are trying to read multiple tables at a time.

 Example